NaluCFD/Nalu/docs/source/user/nalu_run/nalu_inp.rst

   multiple systems across different realms.
 See :ref:`nalu_inp_linear_solvers` for more details.

-.. inpfile:: Time_Integrators
+**Time Integrators**

   This section configures the time integration scheme used (first/second order in time), the duration of simulation, fixed or adaptive timestepping based on Courant number constraints, etc. Each time integration section in this list can accept one or more :inpfile:`realms` that are integrated in time using that specific time integration scheme.

-.. inpfile:: Simulations

-  Simulations provides the top-level architecture that orchestrates the time-stepping across all the realms and the required equation sets.

-.. inpfile:: transfers
+See :ref:`nalu_inp_time_integrators` for complete documentation of all time integration options available in Nalu.

+**Transfers**

   An optional section that defines one or more solution transfer definitions between the participating :inpfile:`realms` during the simulation.
 Each transfer definition provides a mapping of the to and from realm, part, and the solution field that must be transferred at every timestep during the simulation.
+See :ref:`nalu_inp_transfers` section for complete documentation of all transfer options available in Nalu.

+**Simulations**

+  Simulations provides the top-level architecture that orchestrates the time-stepping across all the realms and the required equation sets.

 .. _nalu_inp_linear_solvers: